Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Conclusion

 \section{Conclusion}

-The results demonstrate that interpretable nonlinear ODEs can be reconstructed from CFD data using sparse regression, and that these local models can be embedded into a global operator network to form an efficient reduced-order surrogate.
-Across the sampled input domain, the SINDy-based identification consistently recovers hydrostatic and radiation contributions that agree with analytical expectations and with previously validated linear and weakly nonlinear models for the heaving sphere.
-In particular, the close agreement between analytically derived and regression-based coefficients for the linear and cubic stiffness terms confirms that the dominant nonlinear hydrostatic mechanisms are well captured.
+The results demonstrate that interpretable non-linear ODEs can be reconstructed from CFD data using sparse regression, and that these parametric coefficients can be embedded into a NN to form an efficient reduced-order surrogate model.
+Across the sampled input domain, the SINDy-based identification consistently recovers hydrostatic and radiation contributions that agree with analytical expectations and with previously validated linear and weakly non-linear models for the heaving sphere.
+In particular, the close agreement between analytically derived and regression-based coefficients for the linear and cubic stiffness terms confirms that the dominant non-linear hydrostatic mechanisms are well captured.
 This gives confidence that the learned surrogate is anchored to physically meaningful force components rather than arbitrary empirical fits.

 By contrast, the excitation terms associated with reflected waves are found to be substantially more complex.
 The failure of a linear decomposition strategy to isolate excitation force may indicate that the excitation force may not be treated as state-independent forcing.
 The simple single-frequency $\sin/\cos$ terms included in the SINDy library provide only a crude surrogate for these effects.
 They recover the correct phase delay, which is consistent with a wave travel-time argument based on $2WD/c$, but they do not reproduce the true excitation force realistically.
-This underscores the need for more sophisticated forcing representations if diffraction-dominated regimes are to be modeled with higher fidelity, and allow the learned coefficients to reproduce a higher accuracy representation of the data.
+This underscores the need for more sophisticated forcing representations if diffraction-dominated regimes are to be modelled with higher fidelity, and allow the learned coefficients to reproduce a higher accuracy representation of the data.

-The SINDy-informed neural operator offers an interpretable method of designing the surrogate model.
-Rather than attempting to learn the dynamics directly from trajectories in a black-box fashion, the operator acts on a low-dimensional space of coefficients.
+The SINDy-informed neural network (NN) offers an interpretable method of designing the surrogate model.
+Rather than attempting to learn the dynamics directly from trajectories in a black-box fashion, the NN acts on a low-dimensional space of coefficients.

 The analysis on interpolation and extrapolation further illustrate the strengths and limitations of the approach.
-Within the training data, the network attains mean-squared errors close to the theoretical lower bound imposed by the SINDy-based ideal coefficients, indicating that the mapping $(WD,DH)\mapsto{\Xi}$ has been learned with high accuracy.
+Within the training data, the network attains mean-squared errors close to the theoretical minimum found though applying SINDy on the testing data, indicating that the mapping $(WD,DH)\mapsto{\Xi}$ has been learned with high accuracy.